J-shiro/J-shiro.github.io/content/post/english/pwn_college/module5/index.md

 #ok, it is not so good as I thought, and I should try to use scripts instead of manually using the terminals
 ```

 Ok, finally I figured it out with the help of discord friends!
 As we know we can't manually use the terminals so we should use python scripts with **scapy**.
-There'is a very cool function called {{< spoiler >}} sniffer {{</ spoiler >}} so we could use it to accept packets between x.0.0.3 and x.0.0.4
+There's a very cool function called {{< spoiler >}} sniffer {{</ spoiler >}} so we could use it to accept packets between x.0.0.3 and x.0.0.4

 ```python
 //a.py ==>scripts